codecentric/microcks-introduction-blog-post/README.md

 The example requires Maven and Java 21 or greater.
-Its implementation resides in the [`integration-tests`](integration-tests) module and comprises a [test suite](integration-tests/src/test/java/de/codecentric/microcks_demo/TestSuite.java) with a total of 14 REST-assured API tests, which are executed against a Microcks testcontainer, whose preparation routine is implemented in the
+Its implementation resides in the [`integration-tests`](integration-tests) module and comprises a [test suite](integration-tests/src/test/java/de/codecentric/microcks_demo/TestSuite.java) with a total of 14 REST-assured API tests which are executed against a Microcks testcontainer, whose preparation routine is implemented in the
 [`InfrastructureSetup` class](integration-tests/src/test/java/de/codecentric/microcks_demo/tests/infrastructure/InfrastructureSetup.java).

-To spin up the testcontainer and execute the tests run `mvn clean test`, either from the directory in which the root [`pom.xml`](pom.xml) file resides or, alternatively, from the module's sub-directory with the module's own [`pom.xml`](integration-tests/pom.xml).
+To spin up the testcontainer and execute the tests, run `mvn clean test` either from the directory in which the root [`pom.xml`](pom.xml) file resides or, alternatively, from the module's sub-directory with the module's own [`pom.xml`](integration-tests/pom.xml).